DannyNemer/dantil/README.md

 ```
 <a name="module_danny-util.getLine"></a>
 ### dannyUtil.getLine(getCallingLine) ⇒ <code>String</code>
-Gets the file path and line number of the first item in the stack of the parent module from where this function was called.
+Gets the file path and line number of the first frame in the stack of the parent module from where this function was called.
 This is useful for logging where an object is instantiated.

 **Kind**: static method of <code>[danny-util](#module_danny-util)</code>
 **Returns**: <code>String</code> - The file path and line number of calling line.